 Participants over the years have been artists from many tribal cultures, and have ranged in age from preschool to adult.
 In 2005, the Longhouse established a partnership with Te Waka Toi/Creative New Zealand to fund a pilot program for Māori artists to work-in-residence here at the Longhouse; that program continues each spring, for twelve weeks.
 Master weaver, Christina Hurihia Wirihana, was the first Māori Artist-in-Residence to join the Longhouse in the Spring of 2006.
 Since then, the network and the opportunities continue to grow.

-There are currently several guest carvers from the Makah and Skokomish nations who are working in the Carving Studio known as Pay3q'ali, to create the structural elements that will be installed in the coming Fiber Arts Studio—which will be the next facility as part of the Indigenous Arts Campus at The Evergreen State College!
-(Groundbreaking for the Fiber Arts Studio is scheduled for Fall, 2016).
+There are currently several carvers-in-residence who are working in the Carving Studio, known as Pay3q'ali.
+John Edward Smith (Skokomish), James DeLaCruz (Quinault), and father-daughter team, Alex and Tierra McCarty (Makah), are all working to create the structural elements that will be installed in the coming Fiber Arts Studio.
+The Fiber Arts Studio will be the next facility of the Indigenous Arts Campus at The Evergreen State College, and is expected to open in June 2017.

 Stay up-to-date with the Longhouse by visiting our Facebook page!